2 Strategies for Improved Sleep in Older Adults

-Sleep patterns change with age, causing many seniors to have a harder time falling asleep and staying asleep.
+Sleep patterns change with age, making it harder for many seniors to fall asleep and stay asleep.

 And when your older adult gets up in the night, you might need to get up to make sure they don’t fall while going to the bathroom, try to leave the house, or do something that could cause an injury.